startupbricks logo

 • Fly.io: If you need more control

-Small team, familiar with ReactNext.js + Node.js + PostgreSQL
+Small team, familiar with ReactNext.js + Node.js + PostgreSQLIndustry standard, easy hiring

-Content-focused (blog, etc.)Next.js with built-in CMS or WordPress
+Content-focused (blog, etc.)Next.js + Headless CMS or GhostSEO-optimized, content management

 Don't Choose: Bleeding Edge Technology